-There's lots of guidance and support for RPS members throughout your member website.
+There's lots of guidance and support for Fund members throughout this website.
 Here you'll find videos, infographics and Read as you Need guides.

-DB members who are still paying in to their pension also receive a dedicated newsletter called Review, twice a year.
+Members of the Fund who are still paying in to their pension also receive a dedicated newsletter called Focus, 3 times a year.
 This is packed with useful information, tips and important pension news updates.
 Retired members have their own newsletter, Penfriend.
-And if you stop paying into the Scheme before you take your pension, the annual Extra newsletter will keep you informed about your pension.
+And if you stop paying into the Fund before you take your pension, the annual Extra newsletter will keep you informed about your pension.